open-organization/open-org-distributed-work-guide/jha-one-year-on-distributed-team.md

 And it's the first time I'm working on a fully distributed team, one spread across continents.

 I've been doing it for a year now, and I can see why distributed teams (and distributed teamwork) are becoming increasingly popular: they often lead to more productive contributors and organizations, especially when people are primarily working by themselves.
-I also understand firsthand the challenges these teams present: ensuring important details don't getoverlooked because of communication nuances, sustaining motivation, keeping up-to-date on work priorities and in sync with teammates, etc.
+I also understand firsthand the challenges these teams present: ensuring important details don't get overlooked because of communication nuances, sustaining motivation, keeping up-to-date on work priorities and in sync with teammates, etc.

 But the biggest challenges lie in communication and collaboration.
 Luckily, open organizations excel at addressing these issues.